Sudarshan-Hegde/energyAnalytics/INTEGRATION_GUIDE.md

 # GridSense - Real Data Integration Complete 🎉

 ## Overview
-This document outlines the comprehensive integration of real infrastructure and economic data from the `gridsense_iso_ne_sample.db` SQLite database into the GridSense application.
+This document outlines the comprehensive integration of real infrastructure and economic data from the `gridsense_iso_ne.db` SQLite database into the GridSense application.

 ## What Changed